 Do students earn academic credit for internships?

-Most internships are completed for academic credit.
-UPG expects the student to utilize the experiences by earning credit for what s/he learns.
+Many internships are completed for academic credit.
+The University of Pittsburgh at Greensburg expects the student to utilize the experiences by earning credit for what s/he learns.
 Students receive course credit for demonstrated learning that results from the internship experience and not simply for the time spent on the internship.

 - How long does an internship last?

 Most internships last for one term.
 Students are expected to be at the internship location for a minimum of 120 hours for a three credit internship.